-The College does not and will not invest directly in companies with more than 10% of their business in the fossil fuel, arms, tobacco or gambling industries.
+The College does not and will not hold any direct investments in fossil fuel, arms, tobacco, child labour or gambling industries.

-Currently the College only holds indirect investments primarily through funds managed by CCLA Investment Management and Legal & General Investment Management (LGIM).
+The College invests primarily through funds and will utilise ESG screening to select funds, including emissions intensity and absolute emissions.
+Currently the College only holds funds managed by CCLA Investment Management and Legal & General Investment Management (LGIM).